logto-io/docs/docs/docs/references/resources/README.md

 In practice, a client may know a base URI or the application or resource to interact with.
 It would be appropriate to use it as the value of the resource parameter.

-E.g., Logto management API base URI.
+E.g., Logto Management API base URI.

 ```
 https://tenantId.logto.app/api
 ```

 By default, this API Resource is pre-registered to your Logto service.
-All the management APIs under this URI are protected by Logto.
+All the Management APIs under this URI are protected by Logto.

 ### Logto API Resource Schema